Home Equity Line Of Credit (HELOC) Defined & Explained

 Of the two types of second mortgages, HELOCs work more like a credit card than a traditional installment loan.
 Instead of receiving a lump sum, you’re able to continuously borrow against a line of credit, up to a certain limit and within a certain time period.

 Since a HELOC is a second mortgage, you’ll be adding another loan to your property, on top of your current mortgage loan.
-The other type of second mortgage, a home equity loan, works by lending you a lump sum of cash that you then pay off over a set amount of time.
-HELOCs are a little more complex than this.

 With HELOCs, borrowing and repayment are separated into two distinct periods (beware, however, that you’ll make payments on the loan during both periods).

 Phase 1: The Draw Period